This section explains the enhancements made to SQL Anywhere to improve security.

 RSA now included with SQL Anywhere You no longer have to purchase a separate license to use RSA encryption.
 See Separately licensed components.

-The FIPS DLL has been renamed from dbrsa10f.dll to dbfips10.dll.
+The FIPS DLL has been renamed to dbfips10.dll.
+In version 9.0, it was called dbrsa9f.dll.

 The HASH function now accepts two new algorithms: SHA1_FIPS and SHA256_FIPS.
 These are the same as the SHA1 and SHA256 algorithms, but are the FIPS-validated Certicom versions.